pgroenbaek/dbtracks-stf-profiles/README.md

 ## Usage
-The profiles are already configured to match DBTracks variant based on the `DB*_` prefixes in shapefile names.
+The profiles are already configured to match DBTracks variant based on the `DB*_` prefix in the name of shape files.

+If you have track shapes named anything else, additional match conditions can be added using the `IncludeShapes` parameter within each track profile file.
+You can also add and use the `ExcludedShapes` parameter if necessary.

+### Version with extra embankment.

 TODO [./TrackProfiles](./TrackProfiles) vs [./TrackProfiles_h](./TrackProfiles_h)